Person-Centric Annotations of LAION-400M: Auditing Bias and Its Transfer to Models: Acknowledgements

 \section{Acknowledgements}

 This work was partially funded by the ERC (853489 - DEXIM), the Alfried Krupp von Bohlen und Halbach Foundation and Berkeley AI Research (BAIR) Commons, which we thank for their generous support.
+This work is also supported by Hi!
+PARIS and ANR/France 2030 program (ANR-23-IACL-0005).
 The authors gratefully acknowledge the scientific support and resources of the AI service infrastructure \textit{LRZ AI Systems} provided by the Leibniz Supercomputing Centre (LRZ) of the Bavarian Academy of Sciences and Humanities (BAdW), funded by Bayerisches Staatsministerium für Wissenschaft und Kunst (StMWK).
+The authors also acknowledge the use of the HPC cluster at Helmholtz Munich for the computational resources used in this study.